CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 The run scripts are available in two locations, one in the CMAQ scripts directory.

 Another copy is available in the pcluster-cmaq repo.
+Do a git pull to obtain the latest scripts in the pcluster-cmaq repo.

+`cd /shared/pcluster-cmaq`

+`git pull`

 Verify that the run scripts are updated and pre-configured for the parallel cluster by comparing with what is available in the github repo